Plastics

 Ecological assessment

 The FOEN promotes the circular economy.
 To enhance closing the loop on product life cycles, it is important to address disposal issues when a product is manufactured.
 Design for Recycling and Eco-design are just two key terms here.
-Waste avoidance is another important topic, because the most environmentally friendly waste never arises in the first place.
+Waste prevention is another important topic, because the most environmentally friendly waste never arises in the first place.

 Plastic waste: energy recovery or recycling?

 The plastics recycling system includes not only the process of recycling plastics, but also the upstream stages such as the separate collection of plastic waste, its transportation, storage and handling.
-A viable recycling system not only has to deliver an ecological advantage over the disposal of a product and the manufacture of a new one, but also be economic to run, i.e. there has to be a market for the recycled plastic which is resistant to price fluctuations and the system has to be securely financed.
+A viable recycling system must not only offer clear ecological benefits compared to the use of primary raw materials or energy recovery in a waste incineration plant or cement works, it must also be economically sustainable.
+This presupposes a market for recycled plastic that is robust enough to resist price fluctuations, and solid financing of the system.

 Recycling of plastic waste from trade and industry